-Even if we decide to work with "normalized" states, there is still a some freedom left which is called "gauge freedom" or "phase freedom".
-We will consider the state ${|\uparrow\rangle }$ and the state ${\mbox{e}^ { \frac{\pi}{8}i } |\uparrow\rangle}$.
-For these states ${\rho}$ is the same: Multiplying a vector-state with a phase factor does not change any physical expectation value.
+Even if we decide to work with a set of orthonormal states, still there is some freedom left which is called "gauge freedom" or "phase freedom": multiplying a state with a phase factor does not imply a different state, $\rho$~stays the same, and hence all physical expectation values remain the same too. {\em Example:} The spin states ${|\uparrow\rangle }$ and ${\mbox{e}^ { \frac{\pi}{8}i } |\uparrow\rangle}$ are represented by the same polarization vector, or optionally by the same~${\rho}$.